PapiHack/galsen-dev-wec-demo/README.md

 - Another page for displaying the details of a specific article
 - And a last one that allow us to create a new article

-We also add `pull-to-refresh` and `automatic data polling` features.
+We also add some nice features like `pull-to-refresh` and `automatic data polling`.

 ## Target Design